Love Come Down: The Best of Evelyn "Champagne" King

 Love Come Down: The Best of Evelyn "Champagne" King is a greatest hits album by Evelyn "Champagne" King.
 It includes the songs "Shame", "I Don't Know If It's Right", "Love Come Down" and "I'm in Love."

+AllMusic noted about the album, "Those who remember King's hits will savor this collection, while others who missed her prime period will hear why she was so dominant."